LlamaOnDrugs/kittycoin-1/README.md

 # kittycoin
 kittycoin is an Open Source ,Secure and Decentralized Cryptocurrency.kittycoin has Tiered/Levelled Masternodes.
 * I am not the creator of this coin but I am replacing what the Developers removed after conducting the presale.
-Locating and compiling wallet can be found under Release, Block Exlorer has been replaced, Discord, Twitter and Website being reestablished as well as the BTT.
+Located and compiled wallets can be found under Release, Block Explorer has been replaced, Discord, Twitter and Website being re-established as well as the BTT.

 Basic Dependencies and swap file recomended on your VPS for compiling KittyCoin Recomended VPS OS Ubuntu Server 16.04